lindaxeva/sheetblix/README.md

 ## Privacy

-Sheetblix is designed to minimize unnecessary data exposure.

-The command-line version processes files locally on the user’s computer.
-The browser version reads and analyzes the selected CSV inside the browser, so the file remains on the user’s device and is not intentionally uploaded to an external server.

-Sheetblix does not automatically modify the original file.

 Users should avoid including confidential, restricted, or personally identifiable information in public sample files, screenshots, repositories, documentation, or shared reports.